 We’re building an NFT platform on the Tezos blockchain to connect artists, coral foundations & collectors.

-After an NFT is sold, the primary proceeds are divided between the artist and the coral foundation.
-Both artists and foundations take a percentage of every secondary sale.
+After an NFT is sold, the primary proceeds are divided between the artist and the 'Coral hub'.
+Both artists and coral organizations get royalties for every subsequent sale.

 The only way forward is together.
 We want to show the impact coral foundations are making all around the world, as a whole.
 Wanna see how we’re doing coral wise?
 Welcome to the hub.Explore Coral Hub

 We love artists who trip about corals.
-We partner with incredible artists that have something to say about coral reefs.
-From illustrators, to macro photographers to sculptors.
+We partner with incredible eco-friendly artists that have something to say about coral reefs.
+From illustrators, to macro photographers, to sculptors.
 These guys are rockstars.Explore Artists

 First collection with @JoeUnsworth